 This course is designed to develop an understanding of cancer nursing with a strong clinical focus.
 It enables students to:

-- develop specialist clinical practice and advance their clinical decision making skills in the assessment and management of patients with cancer
+- develop specialist clinical practice and advanced clinical decision-making skills in the assessment and management of people living with cancer

-- examine their ability to reflect on personal and professional values and attitudes in relation to the care of patients with cancer and their families and carers.
+- reflect on personal and professional values and attitudes in relation to the care of people living with cancer, their families and carers.

 The Graduate Certificate in Cancer Nursing is a one year course, consisting of four 10-week terms.

 Students will need to complete 4 units – 3 core and 1 elective.
 One unit is studied per term.

 Approximate hours of study are 12 – 15 hours per week.

 |Term 1 - Core||Stress Response and Health Breakdown (277), Tier 1|

 |Term 2 - Core||Principles of Cancer Care (329), Tier 1|